ekut-es/hannah/README.md

     curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python

 For alternative installation methods see:  https://python-poetry.org/docs/#installation

 **Caution**: this usually install poetry to ~/.local/bin it this folder is not in your path you might need to run poetry as:

     ~/.local/bin/poetry

 ## Software installation

 In the root directory of the project run:

     git submodule update --init --recursive
+    poetry run pip install --upgrade pip
     poetry install

 This creates a virtual environment under ~/.cache/pypoetry/virtualenvs.

 The environment can be activated using:

     poetry shell

 ### Installation Tips

 1.) venv location

 poetry installs the dependencies to a virtual environment in ~/.cache/pypoetry/virtualenvs

 You can change the location of this directory using:

-    oetry config virtualenvs.path  <desired virtual environment path>
+    poetry config virtualenvs.path  <desired virtual environment path>

 Or move it to a subdirectory of the project directory using:

     poetry config virtualenvs.in-project true

 ## Installing the datasets

 Installing dataset for KWS:

     cd datasets
 	./get_datasets.sh

 Installing dataset for VAD:

     cd datasets